MatrixEditor/caterpillar/docs/sphinx/source/reference/capi/atom.rst

     native *pack* function is called.
 This function may return *NotImplemented* to indicate that this class does not support packing.

+.. c:function:: PyObject *CpAtom_CallSize(PyObject* self, PyObject* name, PyObject* ctx)

+    Calculates the size of the object :code:`self` using context :code:`ctx` and returns the result.
+The :code:`name` describes the target method name to be called on the object :code:`self`.
+This method will return *NULL* if an error occurs while calling the target function.

 .. c:function:: int CpAtomType_CanPack(PyObject* o)
                 int CpAtomType_FastCanPack(PyObject* o, _coremodulestate* state)